HAVE A GO AT OLYMPIC SPORTS

 They earned their place in the final via the repechage after finishing fourth in their heat.
 Competing against the USA, Italy, Great Britain, and New Zealand, the crew needed a top-two finish to progress to the A-Final.
 They finished first, booking their place in the Olympic final.

-In March 2023, Ria was again selected with Harriet, Caitlin and Rowena as Australia's quad sculls crew for the 2023 international season.
+In early 2023, Ria was again selected with Harriet, Caitlin and Rowena as Australia's quad sculls crew for the 2023 international season.
 Competing at the Rowing World Cup II in Varese, Italy, they competed in the B final and finished eighth place overall.